Dental Bridge vs Dental Implant, Which one is a better option?

 How much does a bridge cost for a single tooth?

 The bottom line is that when it comes to deciding between a dental bridge vs implant, listen to your dentist’s recommendation.
-Ultimately, their opinion holds the most value since they know your history and their knowledge can help you make the most informed decision between a dental bridge vs dental implant.
+Ultimately, their opinion holds the most value since they know your history.
+Their knowledge can help you make a decision between a dental bridge vs dental implant.
 Decisions, decisions!
-So many great options and to throw another curveball, Nebraska Family Dentistry offers affordable dental care by accepting many forms of payments as well as offering a handful of different payment options.
+So many great options and to throw another curve ball, Nebraska Family Dentistry offers affordable dental care by accepting many forms of payments as well as offering a handful of different payment options.
 This way, you can get the dental care you need and the smile you deserve!
 When a tooth is lost it should be replaced.
 All teeth are important.
 Often it is difficult to decide whether to have your dentist replace your missing tooth with a dental bridge vs implant.
 Both methods are good but both have different advantages and disadvantages.

 If you had to choose between a dental bridge vs dental implant, which one do you think you would prefer?
 When it comes to replacement of a missing tooth and being able to find affordable dental care, these are typically two options that patients have.
 Unfortunately, it seems as though many patients do not have all of the information that they need to make an informed decision.

 While it is okay to trust in the advice of your Lincoln dentist, it may indeed be worth your time to sit down and do a little research.
 Not only will you know what you are getting with a dental bridge vs dental implant, but it may also help you come up with some critical questions to ask before making your final decision.
 When making an informed decision, it is good to know exactly how both options work.